misthios/quicklab/README.md

 * Output a json file containing the vm names and their id to use with other tooling (see lab1.json)

 ## Installing
+Make sure that the following programs are installed:
+* Curl
+* Jq
+* Yq
+* Units

 Clone the repo and move quicklab to your desired script folder
 ```bash
 git clone https://github.com/misthios/quicklab.git && cd quicklab